Privacy notice for Aetherweb Ltd (Aetherweb) and Aetherweb’s websites – Published 10th May 2018

 All data collected online is accessible by Aetherweb Ltd staff and on limited occasions, also by third party service providers working on Aetherweb’s behalf (see below).

 Any emails and website contact forms you submit and/or send to us are stored in our Google account.
-These emails may be visible by some Google staff.
+These emails and their content may be visible to some Google staff and providers.

 For how long do you keep my information?